 Upon the completion of the internal audit work, the internal audit reports were presented to the Audit Committee during its quarterly meetings.
-During such presentations, the internal audit findings, risk/potential implication and recommendations as well as management responses and action plans were presented to and deliberated by the Audit Committee.
-Updates on the status of action plans identified in the previous internal audit reports were also presented during the financial year under review to the Audit Committee for review and deliberation.
-The Audit Committee reported the results of the review and deliberations to the Board in order for the Board to discharge its responsibility of ensuring that sound governance, risk management and internal control system are in place to manage the risks within the risk appetite of the Group and for regulatory compliance.
+During such meetings, the internal audit findings, risk/potential implication and recommendations as well as management responses and action plans were presented to and deliberated by the Audit Committee.
+Updates on the status of action plans identified in the previous internal audit reports were also presented during these meetings for the Audit Committee's review and deliberation.
+The Audit Committee reported the results of the review and deliberations to the Board in order for the Board to discharge its responsibility of ensuring that sound governance, risk management and internal control system is in place to manage the risks within the risk appetite of the Group and for regulatory compliance.

-The cost incurred in maintaining the in-house and outsourced internal audit functions for the financial year ended 31 March 2022 amounted to RM399,258.
+The cost incurred in maintaining the in-house and outsourced internal audit functions for the financial year ended 31 March 2023 amounted to RM446,348.